 Without prior training in ophthalmology, it can be difficult to tell the differences between one refractive procedure from another.
 Terminology always seems to change depending on what website or flyer you are looking at, and your eyes may skip over after the 50th mention of the phrase “advanced laser vision technology.”
-Here at the Santa Monica Eye Medical Group, we are dedicated to making vision correction make sense.
+Here at the Hamilton Eye Institute, we are dedicated to making vision correction make sense.
 Here is what you can expect from having a LASIK procedure, what aspects of your vision LASIK cannot correct, and which procedure may be the best for you.

 What is LASIK?

 LASIK (which stands for laser in-situ keratomileusis) is a procedure that corrects common vision problems permanently.
 During surgery, the surgeon uses a laser to reshape the surface of the cornea (the window of the eye), allowing light to bend properly onto the retina.
 Focused light on the retina allows your brain to generate a clear, crisp image.

 What Does LASIK Correct?

 LASIK can correct refractive errors including myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
 Presbyopia can also be corrected with LASIK through a procedure referred to as “monovision”.
 Monovision sets one eye to focus specifically on near objects and the other eye on distant objects.
 LASIK only changes the shape of the cornea and does not affect other aspects of your eye.